wnda/XMLquery/README.md

     <script>
       window.XMLquery({
         "url": "http://www.YOUR-AMAZING-WEBSITE/XML-RESOURCE.xml",
+        "cors": false,
         "callback": function(){
                       // do stuff
                     }
       });
     </script>

+`config.cors` is not mandatory; set it to true to force `CORS` for your AJAX request.

 Currently this library is designed to work only in-browser, i.e. not Web Workers or Node.js.